 Superseded - Hospital Visitors Direction (No. 8)

 This direction has been superseded on 12 December 2020.
-See the current Hospital Visitors Direction (No. 20).
+See the current Hospital Entry Direction (No. 4).

 Effective from: 1am AEST 1 December 2020

 On 29 January 2020, under the Public Health Act 2005, the Minister for Health and Minister for Ambulance Services made an order declaring a public health emergency in relation to coronavirus disease (COVID-19).
 The public health emergency area specified in the order is for ‘all of Queensland’.
 Its duration has been extended by regulation to 31 December 2020 and may be further extended.

 Further to this declaration, l, Dr Jeannette Young, Chief Health Officer, reasonably believe it is necessary to give the following directions pursuant to the powers under s 362B of the Public Health Act 2005 to assist in containing, or to respond to, the spread of COVID-19 within the community.